 ARS has a Memorandum of Understanding with the Arkansas Department of Education, Division of Elementary and Secondary Education, Office of Special Education for students in public schools.
 The parties agree to participate in technical assistance and in-service training to assist educational agencies in planning and coordinating services to ensure eligible individuals receive timely and appropriate supports and services.
 ARS Transition policy requires counselors to engage school personnel to generate student referrals and to develop an IPE for each student determined eligible.
-ADE is financially responsible for the delivery and coordinating Pre-ETS, taking applications, determining eligibility, and providing vocational rehabilitation services for individuals determined eligible for transition services.
-The Memorandum of Understanding between the agencies was signed by the Department of Education, Special Education Unit on

-12/13/17, by the Commissioner of ARS on 1/11/18, and the Division of Services for the Blind on 1/30/18.
+ADE is financially responsible for the delivery and coordination of secondary education as set forth through IDEA.
+ARS is responsible for coordinating Pre-ETS, taking applications, determining eligibility, and providing vocational rehabilitation services for individuals determined eligible for transition services.
+The Memorandum of Understanding between the agencies was signed by the Department of Education, Special Education Unit on 12/13/17, by the Commissioner of ARS on 1/11/18, and the Division of Services for the Blind on 1/30/18.
 It went into effect on 1/30/18 when the last party signed.